Requirements for Booking a Show

 A private area is needed for getting into costume and makeup, preferably adjacent to the performance space.
 If an actual dressing room is not available, perhaps a nearby women's restroom can be commandeered.

 Probably.
 A hundred other groups, large and small, have enjoyed her programs.
-But let's be honest: not every group that would enjoy these presentations can afford them.
-So you're going to have to contact Jenny by form or by phone (941-735-1260) and discuss it.
+Please contact Jenny by form or by phone (941-735-1260) and discuss it.